 - Pet fees: Most properties will ask for a pet deposit to cover potential damage, while some will add an additional fee for pet rent.

-At the same time, if you plan to use a moving company to transport your belongings to your new place, budget for these services, too.
+At the same time, if you plan to use a moving company to transport your college apartment essentials to your new place, budget for these services, too.

 Recurring costs refer to the payments you will have to make on an ongoing basis, usually monthly.
 These largely depend on the amenities your building offers and the arrangement the property has in place regarding utilities.
 In this category, consider: